Saudi Arabia – المملكة العربية السعودية

 Visit International Sport and Music Events

-Since December 2018, the kingdom offers an electronic visa for foreign visitors to attend sport events and concerts.
+Since December 2018, the kingdom offers an electronic visa for foreign visitors to attend certain international sport events and concerts.
 The sharek visa process started with 15 December, Saudia Ad Diriyah E Prix race.

 The tickets allow for entrance to the events and free mobility within specific Saudi territories.